mesosphere/marathon/docs/docs/persistent-volumes.md

 }
 ```

-The complete JSON configuration reads as follows:
+The complete JSON application definition reads as follows:

 ```
 {